beforeyouknowit/leap-2016/README.md

 - Dragged audio file to timeline as timing anchor; I have assumed that this is the master "pace" of the edit.
 - Copied (Early Lesson 5) intro video (from boardroom / Hussein on camera introducing the Lesson) into new Lesson 5 project timeline.

-### (Edited/assembled Lesson 5 preliminary edit.)
+### Edited/assembled Lesson 5 preliminary edit.
+Runtime 19m50s.

 ![Lesson 05 preliminary edit screenshot](./img/lesson05-preliminary-edit.png)

 - Some sections of Hussein's audio don't yet have accompanying slides, have left them blank for now; will follow up with Alex on these missing slides (or ask to make decisions about removing Hussein's additional content, etc) once the preview is available for his review.
-- Rendered 540p preview copy of entire 19m50s Lesson 5 edit via Compressor, shared in [#lep_content](https://launchacademy.slack.com/messages/lep_content/) channel on the [Launch Academy Slack](http://launchacademy.slack.com/) board.
+- Rendered 540p preview copy of entire Lesson 5 edit via Compressor, shared in [#lep_content](https://launchacademy.slack.com/messages/lep_content/) channel on the [Launch Academy Slack](http://launchacademy.slack.com/) board.
 (Will take a while to upload the ~238MB video file.)
+- Consolidated preview video into project folder on SSD.

 _Went off the clock at about 1:25 PM PST._